 To an introspective, insecure ten-year old in a brand new school in a brand new town, her words hit home.
 She didn’t let me pine away the weekend, feeling left out and alone.
 Let’s have a hayride and invite your class.
 Be a friend, she said.

-To a still introspective, somewhat more secure fourteen year-old in a brand new high school in a brand new town, her advice still struck a chord.
-So without knowing a soul, two weeks before school began, joined the brass and met Tom and Chris and Pete and Angie in marching band.
+To a still introspective, slightly more secure fourteen year-old in a brand new high school in a brand new town, her advice struck a chord.
+So without knowing a soul, two weeks before school began, I joined the the low brass and met Tom and Chris and Pete and Angie in marching band.

-Then, as a still introspective, and slightly lonely newlywed, I remembered what Mom said and a dinner group was forged with Shelly and Jay and Jen and Steve.
-Fifteen years and oodles of grace later, the group still gathers one Friday night each month.
+Then, as a slightly lonely newlywed, I remembered what Mom said and a dinner group was forged with Shelly and Jay and Steve and Jen.
+Twenty years and oodles of grace later, the group gathers each month.

-When alone and unknown in a new church and alone and unknown in new job and more often now, well-known and let-down, Mom’s words to her introspective ten-year old, still echo through, her words about being a friend.
+When alone and unknown in a new church and alone and unknown in new job and more often now, well-known and let-down, Mom’s wise words to her introspective ten-year old, about being a friend still guide.

 Plus these other two.